"If there's a thing you wish people knew more about in terms of Earth's magnetic field, what would that be?"

 I am a Staff Scientist in the Geophysics Group at the Carnegie Institution for Science, Department of Terrestrial Magnetism, in Washington, D.C. studying the dynamical evolution of Earth and planetary interiors.

-These topics are intertwined through the bulk thermal and magnetic evolution of the Earth.
-My research employs an assortment of numerical models to investigate the thermal evolution of Earth’s interior, dynamics of the core, polarity reversals of Earth’s magnetic field, magnetic-limited atmospheric escape, coupled surface-interior volatile cycling, the divergence of Earth and Venus, and the internal dynamics and detectability of terrestrial exoplanets.
+These topics are intertwined through the bulk thermal and magnetic evolution of the planet.
+I employ an assortment of numerical models to investigate the thermal evolution of Earth’s interior, dynamics of the core, polarity reversals of Earth’s magnetic field, magnetic-limited atmospheric escape, coupled surface-interior volatile cycling, the divergence of Earth and Venus, and the internal dynamics and detectability of terrestrial exoplanets.

 - Thermal Evolution of Earth (mantle and core cooling, magnetic field history, carbon cycling, 1D climate modelling, Earth-Venus dichotomy)